smythp/sigstore-docs-replatform/content/en/docs/cosign/openid_signing.md

 ---
-title: "OpenID Connect signing"
+category: Cosign
-category: "Cosign"
+title: OpenID Connect signing
-position: 115
+weight: 115
 ---

 This document explains how identity-based, or "keyless" signing works in Sigstore.